Skip to main content

 How the hospital will handle your complaint?

-• On receipt of a written complaint, the Complaints Officer will acknowledge your complaint in writing within 5 working days
+• On receipt of a written complaint, the Quality and Risk Department will acknowledge your complaint in writing within 5 working days

 • The Complaints Officer will conduct an investigation with the relevant senior personnel